leonardo-ra/PI/Setup/README.md

 **Step 12:** Finally, press the *Teaching Pendant* icon in the top-right corner of the welcome screen - it should read *Local* by default - switch to *Remote Control*.

-The Robot Arm is now fully setup.:white_check_mark:
+The Robot Arm is now fully setup. :white_check_mark:

 ### Run it!